bbfrederick/rapidtide/docs/theoryofoperation.rst

 weighted sum of those  values.
 Neat!
 Even more neat is that for very sufficiently small values of delta t, you can get a pretty good approximation using just the function and it's first derivative.

-There are some complications.
+There are some complications:

+1) The mapping between fit coefficient ratio and time delay depends on the function, so it needs to be determined for each regressor.
+It's linear for very small angles (with a regressor specific slope), and then the mapping diverges (in a regressor specific way) as the delay increases.

-1)  As I mentioned, this only works for "small" delay times.
+2)  As I mentioned, this only works for "small" delay times.
 What is small?
-For LFO signals in the 0.01 to 0.15 Hz band, this is only really good for about +/-3-5 seconds.

-2) The mapping between fit coefficient ratio and time delay depends on the function, so it needs to be determined for each regressor.
+For LFO signals in the 0.01 to 0.15 Hz band, this is only really good for about +/-3-5 seconds of offset (which is why we can't use this method for the initial delay estimation, only for tuning).
+The mapping function ends up being sigmoid - you can't really calculate the delay from the ratio when the slope gets close to zero.
+When that happens depends on the specific regressor.

 References